Decision times of infinite computations: Introduction

-Another new phenomenon is the appearance of new reals on the output or work tapes beyond all stabilisation times in those processes which do {\em } not stabilize.
+Another new phenomenon is the appearance of new reals on the output or work tapes beyond all stabilisation times in processes which do not stabilise at all.
 What are these reals?
 Hamkins and Lewis dubbed such reals {\em accidental}.
-They are constructed in some process, written to the output tape, but are evanescent: later they will be overwritten and disappear.
+They are constructed in some process, written to the output tape, but are evanescent: later they may be overwritten and disappear.

 We make this clearer by giving a brief sketch how these machines work (for more details see \cite{hamkins2000infinite}.)
 An {\em ittm-program} is just a regular Turing program.
 The `hardware' of an ittm consists of an input, work and output tape, each a sequence of cells of order type $\omega$, and a single head that may move one cell to the left or right along the tapes each of which thus have an initial leftmost cell, and are infinite in the rightward direction.
 The read/write head can read, say, the $n$'th cell from each of the three tapes simultaneously, if the head is situated in position $n$.
-(This is merely for convenience, a single tape model is possible.)
+(The three tapes are convenient for defining stabilisation, but a single tape model has the same computational strength.)
 Each cell contains $0$ or $1$.
-At a moment in time, $\alpha$, the machine proceeds to $\alpha+1$ by following the ordinary Turing program, and acts depending on what it sees on the tape at its current position and the program dictates, just as an ordinary Turing machine of such a kind would.
-However at any limit stage $\mu$ of time, by fiat, the contents of every cell on the tape is set to the inferior limit, or `liminf' of the earlier contents at times $\alpha < \mu$ of this cell.
-Thus a `$1$' is in a cell at stage $\mu$ iff $\exists \beta <\mu \forall \alpha \in (\beta,\mu)$ that cell has a `$1$'.
+At time $\alpha$, the machine proceeds to $\alpha+1$ by following the ordinary Turing program, and acts depending on what it sees on the tape at its current position and the program dictates, just as an ordinary Turing machine of such a kind would.
+However at any limit stage $\mu$ of time, by fiat, the contents of every cell on the tape is set to the inferior limit or \emph{liminf} of the earlier contents at times $\alpha < \mu$ of this cell.
+Thus a `$1$' is in a cell at stage $\mu$ if and only if $\exists \beta <\mu \forall \alpha \in (\beta,\mu)$ that cell has a `$1$'.
 The head is positioned at the liminf of its positions at times $\alpha <\mu$, and the current state or instruction number to the liminf again of those prior to $\mu$.
-(In \cite{hamkins2000infinite} an inessentially different but equivalent set of rules obtained: limsups rather than liminf were used for cell values, the read/write head was returned to position zero, and a special limit state $q_{L}$ was entered.
-This set of rules can be seen to provide the same class of computable functions.
-Other variations are possible.
-It is the liminf (or limsup) rule on the cell values that is the determining feature.
-Its $\Sigma_{2}$ nature is `complete' in the sense that all other possible choices of $\Sigma_{2}$-definable rules are reducible to it.
-See \cite[Theorem 2.9]{W}.)